ghaith-aldawamneh/Vuijs_Fastify_Prisma_List_Master/readme.md

 # install

-Install the plugin then you can use the component globally.
+Install the plugin, and then you can use the component globally.

 ```js
 import Vue from 'vue'